 The reason why quarterbacks will wear this is if they’re consistently running the football.
 Coaches don’t want players to get tackled by the hand warmer.

 These jersey holes act as a hand warmer and provide enough warmth to the hands, similar to a traditional hand warmer.

 Inside of the fanny packs is small air-activated warmers.
 Oftentimes quarterbacks or receivers will keep 2-4 air-activated warmers inside of the handwarmer pouch.
 This allows the inside of the hand warmer to stay at an optimal temperature for hand warming.

 Players will squeeze or hold these hand warmers for 10-20 seconds before they need to release them and bring their hands outside of the hand warmer.

 Squeezing the air-activated warmers will keep the hands sweaty and help catch the football in the cold, dry weather.

 Can A Player Get Tackled By His Fanny Pack?

 Yes.
 When a player wears a hand warmer (also described as a fanny pack), he may be tackled by it.
 This means that if a defensive player grabs it and takes the other player to the ground, they will be ruled down as tackled.

-This is why all players must have the hand warmer as tight as they can to their body.
+This is why all players must have the hand warmer as tight as they can to their bodies.
 The hand warmer is often connected by a buckle, which can easily be connected and disconnected.
 Tighten the slack on the hand warmer as close as you can to your waist to eliminate the chances of you getting tackled by it.